Mike-E-angelo/DotNetCore.CodeAlignment/README.md

 On all machines, the 3rd and final case demonstrates a difference in result times that deviates in some way from the results achieved in the first two benchmark cases.

-Do note that the times listed for the 3rd benchmark for the `VM Guest` are for the first run when the `BenchmarkDotNet.Artifacts` folder is not yet created.
-Subsequent runs on this particular machine did match the first two times in this case.
-In all other cases, the first and subsequent runs of the 3rd and final benchmark on all machines led to discrepancies.

-Finally, more raw data from the results used in this document [can be found here](RawData.md).
+More raw data from the results used in this document [can be found here](RawData.md).

 ### VM Host Machine